 The following four characteristics of the unregenerate should be foreign to those walking in and with a new nature who are in Christ, those who have, per the vocabulary of the passage, learned Christ.

-As you study the following, compare yourself to the descriptors and ask yourself whether or not these characteristics are descriptive of you.
-Hopefully, they are not.
+As you study the following, compare yourself to the descriptors and ask yourself whether these characteristics are descriptive of you.
+Ideally, they are not.

 II.
 FUTILE THINKING